genesis-community/genesis/docs/AUTHORING-KITS.md

 In dev-mode, the `kit.version` parameter is ignored.

-Genesis comes with `compile-kit` and `decompile-kit` commands which further enhance kit developer experience.
+Genesis comes with `create-kit`, `compile-kit` and `decompile-kit` commands which further enhance kit developer experience.

 Structure of a Kit
 ------------------